 Don’t get me wrong, it is one of the finest statues I have ever come across, one steeped with the history of nearly 2,400 years, one that would have made Alexander proud (after all, he was an incredibly vain man), but not to be able to call him by his real name almost seems a disservice.

-In fact, all the statues in Skopje are fascinating, some more so that others, and I for one would love to know more about a few, but you do have to question the mentality behind building them in the first place, and you can’t help but wonder if the money would have been better spent elsewhere.
+In fact, all the sculptures in Skopje are fascinating, some more so than others.
+I for one would love to know more about a few of them, but you do have to question the mentality behind building them in the first place, and you can’t help but wonder if the money would have been better spent elsewhere.
+Like all the locals who live here, you can’t help but think it’s all a waste of money.

 People are talking about the Skopje statues and they are visiting the city to see them.

 Have you ever been to Skopje before?
-What did you think of the Skopje statues?
+What did you think of the Skopje sculptures?
 Let me know what you think in the comments below!